-- Flow and globe maps
+Flow and globe maps

-- Timelines and forecasts
+Timelines and forecasts

 Image grids and infographics

 All visualizations are pinned to the dashboard.
 After finalization, these reports can be published for your organization on the web.
 Power BI also allows users to create mobile-optimized reports for viewers on the go, ensuring continuity across devices.
 In their assessment of Power BI's offerings, PC Magazine wrote "giving information a fresh perspective can be extremely valuable and is a core part of the self-service BI value proposition: more people looking at more and different data in new ways...
 Telling a data story visually."

 Image courtesy of Microsoft.

-Is Power BI secure?
+Is Power BI Secure?

 Because Power BI is part of Microsoft's cloud platform, the service is fortified with a number of security features.
 Power BI uses Azure Active Directory to store and manage user identities, authenticate logins, and cross check credentials.
 While user dashboards are cached in Power BI, access to the integrated data sets or reports requires further authentication.
 Power BI tracks how data is being used, who is accessing it, and on which devices.
 Your data is secured through network security features in Power BI, which include:

 Furthermore, Power BI also uses Active Directory to securely manage the storage of data in Azure BLOB storage, or metadata in the SQL database.
 Again, Power BI tracks anomalies, usage, and access, to ensure that all data is being secured.
 By monitoring policies and providing proactive support, Power BI positions businesses to meet all security, governance, and regulatory requirements.
 And the coverage is scalable, providing enterprise-wide support that will grow with your business.